Continuously variable transmission: Pulley-based

 In a chain-based CVT, numerous chain elements are arranged along multiple steel bands layered over one another, each of which is thin enough to easily bend.
 When part of the belt is wrapped around a pulley, the sides of the elements form a conical surface.
 In the stack of bands, each band corresponds to a slightly different drive ratio, and thus the bands slide over each other and need sufficient lubrication.
 An additional film of lubricant is applied to the pulleys.
 The film needs to be thick enough to prevent direct contact between the pulley and the chain, but thin enough to not waste power as each chain element enters it.

 Some CVTs transfer power to the output pulley via tension in the belt (a "pulling" force), while others use compression of the chain elements (where the input pulley "pushes" the belt, which in turn pushes the output pulley).

-Positively Infinitely Variable (PIV) chain drives are distinct in that the chain positively interlocks with the conical pulleys.
-This is achieved by having a stack of many small rectangular plates in each chain link that can slide independently from side-to-side.
-The plates may be quite thin, around a millimetre thick.
+Positively infinitely variable (PIV) chain drives are distinct in that the chain positively interlocks with the conical pulleys.
+This is achieved by having a stack of many small rectangular plates in each chain link that can slide independently from side to side.
+The plates may be quite thin, around a millimeter thick.
 The conical pulleys have radial grooves.
 A groove on one side of the pulley is met with a ridge on the other side and so the sliding plates are pushed back and forth to conform to the pattern, effectively forming teeth of the correct pitch when squeezed between the pulleys.
 Due to the interlocking surfaces, this type of drive can transmit significant torque and so has been widely used in industrial applications.
 However, the maximum speed is significantly lower than other pulley-based CVTs.
 The sliding plates will slowly wear over years of usage.
 Therefore the plates are made longer than is needed, allowing for more wear before the chain must be refurbished or replaced.
 Constant lubrication is required and so the housing is usually partially filled with oil.